nemosminer/NemosMiner/README.md

       note: 2. you only need to change Username if you are using Miningpoolhub

+     Algo selection / removal

+      +algo for algo selection
+      -algo for algo removal

+      If "+" Used, all selected algo have to be listed If "Minus" Used, all algo selected but exluded ones.

+      Do not combine + and - for the same algo

+     Examples:
+     Algo list = -x16r
+     Will mine anything but x16r

+     Algo list = -x16r,-bcd
+     Will mine anything but x16r and bcd

+     Algo list = +x16r
+     Will mine only x16r

+     Algo list = +x16r,+bcd
+     Will mine only x16r and BCD

+     Algo list = +x16r
+     Will mine only x16r

+     Algo list blank
+     Will mine anything

+  Pools variants

+      24hr - uses last 24hour Actual API too request profit -Low switching rate
+      plus - uses advanced calculations to reduce switching -Medium switching rate
+      normal - uses current estimate API too request profit -High switching rate

   Fee:
   Developers list and wallets is publicly available at: https://nemosminer.com/data/devlist.json